Bevy Version:0.9(outdated!)

 Note that you can only get the position of the mouse inside a window; you cannot get the global position of the mouse in the whole OS Desktop / on the screen as a whole.

-The coordinates you get are in "window space".
-They represent window pixels, and the origin is the bottom left corner of the window.
 They do not relate to your camera or in-game coordinates in any way.
 See this cookbook example for converting these window cursor coordinates into world-space coordinates.

 To track when the mouse cursor enters and leaves your window(s), use CursorEntered and CursorLeft events.